 - Teaching you what to do to protect your joints from further damage

-While we cannot repair your cartilage, our unique treatments can reduce or completely alleviate your pain, swelling and improve your ability to walk, run, bend or reach.
+While physical therapist cannot repair your cartilage, our unique treatments can reduce or completely alleviate your pain, swelling and improve your ability to walk, run, bend or reach.

 Here are some of the different conditions we help:

 - Rheumatoid arthritis

 - Joint replacement recovery

 Because arthritis is a catch-all term, pinpointing what causes arthritis may be difficult.
 In most cases, arthritis is caused by overuse, wear and tear, or injuries.
 It is also possible for arthritis to be caused by infections, such as Lyme disease, an immune system dysfunction, such as rheumatoid arthritis, or an abnormal metabolism, which can lead to gout.

 There are over 100 different types of arthritis, containing monoarthritis (where only one joint is affected) and oligoarthritis (where multiple joints are affected).
 Some of the most common forms of arthritis are osteoarthritis, which develops from “wear and tear” of cartilage, and rheumatoid arthritis, which develops from overactive immune systems.

 Targeted exercises can help ease your arthritic pains.
 It is possible to maintain an active lifestyle while living with arthritis, but you may need some assistance.
 Your physical therapist will conduct a physical evaluation to determine what the best course of treatment will be for you.
 Your physical therapist will then guide you through prescribed gentle exercises that become more intensive as you progress in your treatments, in order to help you achieve your highest levels of physical capability.